gsc229/quick-street-be/README.md

   We are using a media management platform called Cloudinary:
   **https://cloudinary.com/**

-  The structure of our Product Image schema is based on the results.info object recieved upon successfull upload to Cloudinary with the upload widget:
+  The structure of our Product Image schema is based on the results.info object recieved upon successfull upload to Cloudinary via the upload widget:

   **https://cloudinary.com/documentation/upload_widget**